 There is a huge job-field available to the actor and film entrepreneur/ filmmaker interested in the corporate film industries.
 You will learn to apply your skills to the needs and requirements of performing in commercials and corporate films as well as compiling the material.
 You will become familiar with types and styles of advertisements, marketing material and corporate film scenarios.
 We need to keep the pot boiling between those exciting film parts and TV jobs!
 Apply acting skills to the needs and requirements of performing in commercials and corporate films.
-Become familiar with types and styles of advertisements and corporate films.
-Become familiar with types and styles of advertisements and corporate films.
+Become familiar with types and styles of advertisements and corporate film scenarios.
+Students will learn specialist techniques specific to this genre of work.